 CFOs from top Australian startups share 15 actionable ways to reduce cost

 Ever wondered how the best finance leaders operate?
-We certainly have, that’s why we’ve collated the best advice from global scale-up companies such as Propeller Aero, Airwallex, LegalVision, Car Next Door, Nutromics and many more to gain insight into how you can optimise your cost structure and reduce your expenses.
+We certainly have.
+That’s why we’ve collated the best advice from global scale-up companies like Propeller Aero, Airwallex, LegalVision, Car Next Door, and Nutromics to see how you can optimise your cost structure.

 Alex Millar, CPA